sara-maher/Digital-Communications-Project/README.md

 # Second: Simulations With Applying Raised Cosine

-raised cosine transmit and recieve filters are applied before and after the AWGN channel respectively, as shown below
+raised cosine transmit and recieve filters are applied before and after the AWGN channel respectively, as shown below.
+Here t = 100.0 and Input signal power of AWGN channel is set to 0.5556/10 (input signal power of raised cosine transmit filter/filter span in symbols)

 - ## **BPSK Modulation**: